Course vs. Audit Credit

 Contracts & Grants

 Consider hiring an undergraduate researcher to assist on one of your own contracts or grants.
 Plan ahead and include an amount in your proposals or grants for future students.
 Most federal agencies are amenable to including students.
-Also, the UROP office offers Materials, Supplies, and Travel (MS&T) Grants of up to $1,000 each summer in direct support of undergraduate research.

 The Research Option provides students a substantial, in-depth research experience.
 The culmination of the Research Option experience often results in a journal publication or conference presentation.
 The Research Option (RO) is open to all undergraduate students, but it is tailor-made for future graduate school students and professional-track students who are planning a career in research and development after graduation.